Jason2Brownlee/blog/content/posts/financial-independence.md

 - A entrepreneur can't not start and run businesses.

 For me, I can't not read books every day.
 I can't not do little writing or research projects.
 To tinker with ideas.

+This "[cant not](/blog/posts/cant-not/)" of behaviour is my new theory of humans.

 It's liberating to figure out yourself.
 But hard emotional work.